 a.
 Download CSV template (optional)

-Instead of building the tree via our platform, you can choose to use your own CSV template.
+Instead of building the tree manually via our platform, you can choose to import a CSV/TXT file.
+To do so, you can download the CSV template provided on the platform, or import your own file.

-However, if you want to build the tree from scratch, move on to Step b…
+If you want to build the tree from scratch instead, please follow the instructions provided below in Step b…

 b.
 Add and build your category labels